 - Refinance or renegotiate interest rates to make monthly payments more affordable.
 (This reduces the likelihood of missing payments in the future).

 - Refrain from applying for new credit.

-It may take some time to start noticing improvements in your credit score and taking out a personal loan with no credit check may be your only option.
+It may take some time to improve your credit score, and taking out a personal loan with no credit check may be your only option.
 However, you’ll be in a much better position going forward if you decide to apply for another loan.

 A Word of Caution

 If you decide to apply for a no credit check loan, do your homework to ensure you’re dealing with a reputable lender.

 Scores of fraudsters know that some consumers are in dire financial straits and will accept almost any form of relief.
 And dealing with a shady lender could leave with a mountain of debt or even worse, you could become a victim of identity theft.